Oleh Protasov: International career

 Protasov played for the Soviet Union 68 times, including at the 1986 and 1990 FIFA World Cups, as well as Euro 88, where he scored two goals.
 He also played one game for the Ukraine national team, in 1994.

 In 1983, Protasov took part in the Summer Spartakiad of the Peoples of the USSR, representing the Ukrainian SSR.

-Coaching career
+Managerial career

-After retiring as a player, Protasov went into coaching, and led Olympiacos Piraeus to the Greek title in 2003.
+After retiring as a player, Protasov went into coaching, and led Olympiacos to the Greek title in 2003.
 In 2005, he coached Romanian team Steaua București.

 Dnipro Dnipropetrovsk

 In December 2005, Oleh Protasov returned in Ukraine to coach his hometown team, Dnipro Dnipropetrovsk, after an impressive UEFA Cup performance with Steaua București.
 Protasov left by his own choice and was on very good terms with the entire team and owners of the club.

 In his first 2005–06 season as Dnipro Dnipropetrovsk's coach, Oleh Protasov led the team to a 6th-place finish in the Ukrainian Premier League.
 In the next, 2006–07 season, Protasov improved on this, finishing 4th in the league.

 In the 2007–08 season his side unexpectedly led the title race ahead of the winter break, before a poor second half left his side in 4th once again.
 Dnipro sacked him on 29 August 2008 after an embarrassing defeat from AC Bellinzona in UEFA cup qualification match.